jakt/jakt.github.io/internal/onboarding.md

 These things need to be completed before you come in on Day 1.

-### Paperwork.

-Paperwork generally sucks but it is important for the government and our lawyers / accountants.
-Some requisite documents:

- * Current, up-to-date NDA.
- * For 1099 employees, a valid contract.
- * For all paid employees, a complete W-9 form.

-You can find all these forms in the company dropbox under `Documents/Forms`.

-Speaking of Dropbox.

 ### Accounts Setup

 You will need an `@byjakt.com` Google Apps account.
 This encorporates your email